Colfax, Louisiana

-Colfax is a town in, and the parish seat of, Grant Parish, Louisiana, United States, founded in 1869.
+Colfax is a town in and the parish seat of Grant Parish, Louisiana, United States, founded in 1869.
 Colfax is part of the Alexandria, Louisiana metropolitan area.
 The largely African American population of Colfax counted 1,558 at the 2010 census.
+The town was the site of the 1873 Colfax massacre.

 History

-Colfax was created as a Red River port within Rapides Parish.
-It is named for the vice president of the United States, Schuyler M. Colfax, who served in the first term of U.S. President Ulysses S. Grant, for whom the parish is named.
-Prior to the Civil War, it was known as "Calhoun's Landing", named for the plantation owner and slaver Meredith Calhoun, a native of South Carolina.

-Colfax is most known for a Reconstruction Era massacre known as the Colfax massacre which took place Easter, April 13, 1873 to quell black voting.
+Colfax is most known for a Reconstruction Era massacre known as the Colfax massacre which took place Easter, April 13, 1873, to quell black voting.
 One hundred-fifty African Americans and three whites were killed in one of the most egregious acts of terrorism during Reconstruction.
-A white militia was led against freedmen by Christopher Columbus Nash, elected sheriff on a Fusionist/Democratic slate.
+A white militia was led against freedmen by Christopher Columbus Nash, who claimed to have been elected sheriff on a Fusionist/Democratic slate.
 Freedmen were defending Republican officials at the county courthouse and had gathered there as tensions rose in a post-election dispute.
 A contemporary report by the U.S. military documented the three white fatalities and 105 black victims by name, with 15-20 unidentified blacks found in the Red River.
 The disproportionate number of deaths between whites and blacks, and documented accounts that at least 50 black prisoners were executed while unarmed and under control of the white militia, 20th-century historians redefined the "riot" as a "massacre".
 The event is significant because blacks, who comprised the majority in the parish, organized to defend themselves and their political rights and were mass murdered.